-Please Send Email to poolr@obu.edu or ashcraftg@obu.edu
+Please Send Email to poolr@obu.edu or barnes@obu.edu

-fame of CandidateDate
+Name of Candidate Date

-☐ Faculty Information
+□ Faculty Information

 Name of faculty member reporting

-In what capacity have you worked with the is student?
+In what capacity have you worked with thi s student?

-Please rate the student listed above by placing an X in the ap ppropriate box.
-Your rating is one of severa
+Please rate the student listed above by onronriate hoy Vour rating is one of several

-criteria used to determine whether or not the he student will be adm itted to the Teacher E Education Program.
+riteria used to determine whether or not the student will be admitted to the Teacher Education Program.

 Needs Improvement: minimal evidence of understanding and commitment to the disposition Developing: some evidence of understanding and commitment to the disposition Meets Expectations: considerable evidence of understanding and commitment to the disposition

-1. Demonstrates Effective Oral
+Demonstrates Effective Oral

 Communication Skills

 (Appropriate Language, Correct Grammar, Participates in Discussion)

 2. Demonstrates Effective Written

 Communication Skills

 (Respectful, Positive, Spelling, Grammar)

-3. Demonstrates professionalism (Responds promptly, Punctual, Attendance, Ethical, Work Well in Groups)
+3. Demonstrates professionalism

+(Responds promptly, Punctual, Attendance,

+Ethical, Work Well in Groups)

 4. Demonstrates a positive and enthusiastic

 attitude

 (Seeks solutions, Suggests ideas, Find Ways to be Positive)

 5. Demonstrates preparedness in teaching

+and learning

-and learning (Accepts feedback, Adjust from experience,
+(Accepts feedback, Adjust from experience,

 Prepared for class)

 6. Exhibits an appreciation of and value for

 cultural and academic diversity

-(Embraces diversity, Inclusive, Zero Tolerance for bullying)
+(Embraces diversity, Inclusive, Zero Tolerance

+for bullying)

 7. Collaborates effectively with stakeholders (Flexible, Respectful, Shares ideas with others)

 8. Demonstrates self-regulated learner

 behaviors/takes initiative

-(Recognizes weaknesses, Seeks out help, researches solutions)
+(Recognizes weaknesses, Seeks out help,

+researches solutions)

 9. Exhibits the social and emotional

 intelligence to promote personal and

 educational goals/stability

 (Maturity, perseverance, resilient, empathy toward others)

+, , 1' 1 , 101 11.
+1 0 1 1 1 0 1 1

-NOTE: Please do not send the completed to form to candidate.
-Plea ase email to poolr@ol bu.edu or
+NOTE: Please do not send completed form to candidate.
+Please au or barnes@obu.edu

-ashcraftg@obu.edu

 Faculty Signature Date